raspberrypilearning/lego-data-dash/en/step_7.md

-from buildhat import Motor, ForceSensor from time import sleep from math import floor from gpiozero import Button
+from buildhat import Motor, ForceSensor from time import sleep from math import floor from gpiozero import LED

 motor_time = Motor('A')
 motor_time.run_to_position(0,100)
 button = ForceSensor('B')

+time = 0
+am_led = LED(20)
+pm_led = LED(21)

 --- /code ---

 --- /task ---

+Now that we have set up our motors and force sensor button, we need to create a function that will recognised when the button is pressed and change the time to am or pm, then light an LED showing which one is currently selected.

+--- task ---

+At the bottom of your script, ass the following code:

+--- code ---
+---
+language: python
+filename: clockface.py
+line_numbers: true
+line_number_start: 10
+line_highlights:
+---
+def change_time():
+    global time
+    if time == 0:
+        time = 12:
+        am_led.off()
+        pm_led.on()
+    else:
+        time = 0
+        am_led.on()
+        pm_led.off()

+--- /code ---

-THe next part of our code looks at the angle the motor is set to, then converts that into time by working out how far between two hours the hand is, and calculating the minutes.
+The next part of our code looks at the angle the motor is set to, then converts that into time by working out how far between two hours the hand is, and calculating the minutes.
 It then prints these values as part of a string, telling you the time.

 --- task ---